M66B/FairEmail/FAQ.md

 1. Make sure you have the latest version of the app installed
 1. Check if [DeepL](https://www.deepl.com/) supports your language
-1. Enable DeepL support in the miscellaneous settings
+1. Enable DeepL support in the integration settings
 1. [Subscribe to](https://www.deepl.com/pro#developer) the DeepL API Free or Pro plan (credit card required; won't be charged)
 1. [Copy](https://www.deepl.com/pro-account/plan) the authentication key
 1. In the message composer tap on the translate button (文A) in the top action bar, select *Configure* and paste the key